 On July 29, 2015, the plaintiffs filed an amended complaint and we again moved to dismiss.
 On April 26, 2016, the court granted a second motion to dismiss, again without prejudice, with leave for plaintiffs to file an amended complaint.
-On May 24, 2016, plaintiffs notified the court they would not file another amended complaint and on May 26, 2016, filed a notice of appeal of the most recent dismissal to the Third Circuit Court of Appeals.
-We plan a vigorous defense to this appeal.
+On May 24, 2016, plaintiffs notified the court they would not file another amended complaint and on September 21, 2016, filed a brief in support of their appeal of the most recent dismissal to the Third Circuit Court of Appeals.
+We plan to continue with our vigorous defense in connection with this appeal.